grntco/100daysofcode/README.md

 Day 58: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished section on basic algorithm scripting and got halfway (64%) through the section on object oriented programming.

 Day 59: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished section on object oriented programming and started new section on functional programming.

+Day 60: Coded through the JS Alogorithms and Data Strucutres course from freeCodeCamp.
+Continued section on fucntional programming.
+Happy Thanksgiving.